lenntil/cs50-minimal-setup/README.md

 To build a C program, you need `cs50.h` and either `libcs50-11.0.2.dylib` (for Dynamic Linking) or `libcs50.a` (for Static Linking).

 ## Option 1.
-Using Flags to Link Libraries
+Using flags to link libraries

 Use the following flags in your compile command: